microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

     * PressedToNormal
     * PressedToPointerOver

+### What happens if my animation file is missing a marker in the JSON file?

+AnimatedIcon uses the following algorithm to determine which state to set from the parent control if a marker is missing from the file or the animated icon is transitoning from a null state to a set state:

+1) Check the provided IAnimatedVisualSource2's markers for the markers "[PreviousState]To[NewState]_Start" and "[PreviousState]To[NewState]_End".
+If both are found play the animation from "[PreviousState]To[NewState]_Start" to "[PreviousState]To[NewState]_End".
+2) If "[PreviousState]To[NewState]_Start" is not found but "[PreviousState]To[NewState]_End" is found, then we will hard cut to the "[PreviousState]To[NewState]_End" position.
+3) If "[PreviousState]To[NewState]_End" is not found but "[PreviousState]To[NewState]_Start" is found, then we will hard cut to the "[PreviousState]To[NewState]_Start" position.
+4) Check if the provided IAnimatedVisualSource2's markers for the marker "[PreviousState]To[NewState]".
+If it is found then we will hard cut to the "[PreviousState]To[NewState]" position.
+5) Check if the provided IAnimatedVisualSource2's markers for the marker "[NewState]".
+If it is found, then we will hard cut to the "[NewState]" position.
+6) Check if the provided IAnimatedVisualSource2's markers has any marker which ends with "To[NewState]_End".
+If any marker is found which has that ending, we will hard cut to the first marker found with the appropriate ending's position.
+7) Check if "[NewState]" parses to a float.
+If it does, animated from the current position to the parsed float. ** Hard cut to position 0.0.

 ## Controls that support AnimatedIcon

 Many built-in Xaml controls support AnimatedIcon[Source] by animating to markers when the state of the control changes.